thomaslilja/anpimg-converter/README.md

 ## Use
 ### Convert To Anp
-`alt-shift-a` or `Anpimg Convert:Convert To Anp` in the Command Palette.
+`alt-shift-a` or `Anpimg Converter:Convert To Anp` in the Command Palette.

 The image needs to have `class="anpimg"` immediately after the img.
 See example below.